anirban314/gisys/README.md

-# gisys
+## gisys (wip)
-System and Network Monitor, using Grafana and InfluxDB (WIP)
+A very simple system monitoring and alerting program, using Grafana for visualization, InfluxDB for storing the time-series data, and Telegram for alerting.